 - serious about moving forward and making changes to reach your goals.

-Tips for Selecting a Career Coach
+4 Tips When Selecting a Career Coach

 - Search for coaches who specialize in the area you’re seeking career help in (i.e., job search strategies, interviewing, networking, etc.).

 - Check out their website, read their testimonials, and review their service offerings and coaching process.
 What impression are you left with?
 Is there a connection, is what they offer in line of what you’re looking for?
 How does their coaching process differ from the other coaches you checked out?

 - Many career coaches offer a free 15 or 30 minute consultation—take advantage of this opportunity.
 It gives you a chance to speak with them personally and learn more about how they can help you.
 More importantly, you can find out if the chemistry is there, making that coach a “good fit.”
 If your personalities clash, it’s better to find out now before committing to work together.